mouadTaoussi/Salaries-of-Data-Jobs/README.md

 These questions below and visualizations should help us to get started with out data visualization report:

 **General Analysis:**</br>
-   1. **What is the distribution of salaries across different years?**
+   1. What is the distribution of salaries across different years?</br>
-   2. **How does salary vary by experience level?**
+   2. How does salary vary by experience level?</br>
-   3. **What is the most common employment type in the dataset?**
+   3. What is the most common employment type in the dataset?</br>
-   4. **What are the top job titles in the dataset?**
+   4. What are the top job titles in the dataset?</br>
-   5. **What is the distribution of salaries by job title?**
+   5. What is the distribution of salaries by job title?</br>
-   6. **How does salary vary by employee residence country?**
+   6. How does salary vary by employee residence country?</br>
-   7. **Is there a correlation between the remote work ratio and salary?**
+   7. Is there a correlation between the remote work ratio and salary?</br>

 **Currency Conversion:**</br>
-   8. **How does the salary in USD vary across different years?**
+   8. How does the salary in USD vary across different years?</br>
-   9. **What is the distribution of salaries in USD by experience level?**
+   9. What is the distribution of salaries in USD by experience level?</br>
-   10. **How does salary in USD vary by job title?**
+   10. How does salary in USD vary by job title?</br>

 **Remote Work:**</br>
-   11. **What is the distribution of remote work ratios in the dataset?**
+   11. What is the distribution of remote work ratios in the dataset?</br>

 **Geographic Analysis:**</br>
-   12. **How does the company's location relate to the salary in USD?**
+   12. How does the company's location relate to the salary in USD?</br>

 **Time-Series Analysis:**</br>
-   13. **Are there any seasonal trends or patterns in salaries over the years?**
+   13. Are there any seasonal trends or patterns in salaries over the years?</br>

 **Combining Factors:**</br>
-   14. **How does the combination of experience level and employment type affect salary?**
+   14. How does the combination of experience level and employment type affect salary?</br>
-   15. **Is there a relationship between remote work and salary, considering experience level and employment type?**
+   15. Is there a relationship between remote work and salary, considering experience level and employment type?</br>